La-Lojban/lojban.pw/data/pages/welcome.md

 ## [Live Lojban chat](https://discord.gg/wasp5fj) in the Discord messenger

-## Unofficial ‘Complete Lojban Language’ Book, July 2021 Edition
+## Unofficial ‘Complete Lojban Language’ Book, October 2022 Edition

 This book adheres to the original book published in 1997 and: